oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 This sample assumes one of the following two execution environments:

 1. Run the commands on your local computer.
 This allows for the greatest flexibility while requiring some setup effort.
 1. Run the commands in the Azure Cloud Shell.
-Cloud Shell is a browser based utility and runs on the Azure portal.
+Cloud Shell is a browser-based utility and runs on the Azure portal.
 This option may be best for users already familiar with the utility and Azure.
 It is also suitable for users wanting to avoid installing additional software on their local computer.

 * Local Environment Setup